7 romantic San Francisco date ideas

 5. Taste wines on the bay

-Capture the best of the Bay Area — local wine and stunning views of the Golden Gate Bridge — in one romantic sail.
+Capture the best of the San Francisco Bay Area — local wine and stunning views of the Golden Gate Bridge — in one romantic sail.
 Wine Tasting on the Bay offers couple an array of wine-filled sailing options, from public afternoon tasting tours to private proposal cruises.
 And of course, the company partners with a number of Napa Valley wineries to make the experience as authentically San Franciscan as it is romantic.
 Just be sure to book your cruise in advance, as entire days worth of events regularly sell out.
 If the experience touches your heart enough, you and your partner can even reserve a boat for your wedding.

 6. Dinner and a movie at Foreign Cinema